 Students Who Receive Federal Title IV Financial Aid (R2T4 Policy)

-The US Department of Education requires institutions to apply the Return to Title IV Funds policy for students withdrawing from a College who receive Title IV financial aid.
+The US Department of Education requires institutions to apply the Return to Title IV Funds policy for students withdrawing from a University who receive Title IV financial aid.
 The Title IV programs include: Federal Pell Grants, Iraq and Afghanistan Service Grants, TEACH Grants, Direct Loans, Direct Plus Loans and Federal Supplemental Educational Opportunity Grants (FSEOGs).

 The requirements for Title IV program funds when you withdraw are separate from any refund policy that your school may have.
 Therefore, you may still owe funds to the school to cover unpaid institutional charges.
 LCU will charge the student for any Title IV program funds that LCU was required to return.

 A student who withdraws after the 60% point of a semester is entitled to retain all Title IV aid for that semester.
 However, if the student withdraws prior to the 60% point of the term, unearned Title IV funds as determined by the federal policy must be returned to the various programs.
-These funds must be returned even if the College provides no refund to the student.
-This means the student could owe the College and/or the U.S. Department of Education a significant amount of money.
+These funds must be returned even if the University provides no refund to the student.
+This means the student could owe the University and/or the U.S. Department of Education a significant amount of money.

 Post Withdrawal Disbursement